what we’ve discovered

 Payments

-The Lightning Network (LN), a layer-2 network built on Bitcoin, is the largest enabler of Bitcoin DeFi payments.
+The Lightning Network (LN), a Layer 2 network built on Bitcoin, is the largest enabler of Bitcoin DeFi payments.
 It offers near-instant, high-volume, and cheap transactions between parties.

 Decentralized Exchanges (DEXs)

 DEXs are peer-to-peer platforms where users can swap tokens directly from their wallets.
 These exchanges are built on the Bitcoin layers, such as Stacks and Rootstock.
-Some of the popular Bitcoin DEXs are ALEX, Velar, and Sovryn.
+Some popular Bitcoin DEXs are ALEX, Velar, and Sovryn.

 Stablecoins